okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/set-up-token-exchange/main/index.md

 > **Note:** This flow assumes that authentication and authorization of the user are complete and an access token and ID token have been issued by the Okta authorization server.

 1. The user is successfully signed in to a mobile app and makes a request.
-1. The mobile app includes the user’s valid access token in a request to the API1 service.
+1. The mobile app makes a request to the API1 service and includes the user’s valid access token.
-1. API1 needs to talk to API2 to further process the user request.
-The API1 makes a request to the Okta authorization server to exchange the user’s access token for a new token with appropriate scopes to make requests to the API2 service on behalf of the user.
-This helps retain the user context.
+1. API1 needs to communicate with API2 to further process the user request.
+The API1 service makes a request to the Okta authorization server to exchange the user’s access token for a new token.
-1. The Okta authorization server validates the user’s access token and grants a new access token to the API1 service with scopes that allow that service to make requests to the API2 service.
-The new access token retains the user context so API2 service knows on whose behalf the request is being made.
+1. The Okta authorization server validates the user’s access token and grants a new access token to the API1 service with scopes that allow API1 to make requests to API2.
+The new access token retains the user context so the API2 service knows on whose behalf the request is being made.
-1. The API1 service makes a request to the API2 service with the new access token.
+1. The API1 service makes a request to the API2 service and includes the new access token.

-> **Note:** You can determine which API service made API calls on behalf of which user by analyzing the Okta System Log or the looking for token grant events.
+> **Note:** You can determine which API service made API calls on behalf of which user by analyzing the Okta System Logo and looking for token grant events.

 ## Set up token exchange

-The following sections walk you through the set up for an example token exchange flow using a single custom authorization server.
+The following sections explain the set up for an example token exchange flow using a single custom authorization server.
 For an example token exchange flow using more than one custom authorization server within an Okta tenant, see the [Trusted servers](#trusted-servers) section.

-> **Note:** You can use a service, web, native, and SPA app to exchange a token with a service app.

 ### Create a native app integration